atb/errai-demonstration/README.md

 4- open the database with h2 console (after stoping wildfly) 5- the table is created but it is empty!!!

->>> It sould be related to the h2 driver version and the transaction model?!
+>>> It should be related to the h2 driver version and the transaction model?!
     - Even if we manually insert a record in the table JPA will not "load" it in the application!!!!
+- Problem fixed: See persistence.xml